Cloves

 Climate

 Clove thrives well in a humid tropical climate.
 The preferred elevation is from sea level to about 1000m.
-Annual temperature should be averaged at about 200 to 300C without any variations.
+Annual temperature should be averaged at about 20 to 30 0C without any variations.
 Abundant rainfall of about 2000mm is also required.
 For good flowering, there is necessity for alternation of dry and moist seasons.
 Nonetheless, the clove crop is not resistant to drought.
 It should also be noted that strong winds may damage the crop.
 Additionally, shade is required for the first two years of growth after which clove should be exposed to light.

 Cultivation